 Hyperbaric oxygen (HBO) treatment

->

-> Hyperbaric oxygen treatment (HBO) involves giving the body extra oxygen.
+Hyperbaric oxygen treatment (HBO) involves giving the body extra oxygen.
 'Hyper' means increased and 'baric' relates to pressure.
-Oxygen is one of the gases in the air, and it is essential for life.
-Normally, oxygen makes up just over one fifth (21%) of air.
+Oxygen is one of the gases in the air and we need it to live.
+Normally, oxygen makes up just over one fifth (21%) of the air.

->

-> - increases the ability of white blood cells to kill bacteria and prevent infection
+- increases the ability of white blood cells to kill bacteria and prevent infection

 - reduces any swelling, pressure and pain that may happen around the wound.

 HBO treatment can help when body tissues have low oxygen levels.

 People with cancer may have HBO treatment for: